 In recent years, use of virtualisation has become the norm amongst most large businesses as they come to recognise the benefits it can offer.
 This has helped drive businesses away from dedicated solutions.
-At the same time, the need for virtualisation expertise has increased takeup of managed hosting solutions, where the service provider offers a team of certified virtualisation engineers to set up, maintain, and troubleshoot virtualised infrastructures at a fraction of the in-house cost of hiring such a team.Implementing cloud does not have to be a complex project.
+At the same time, the need for virtualisation Virtualisation is often the technology behind cloud computing, enabling hosting suppliers to offer scalable and cost-effective virtualised environments to their customers.
+Virtualisation unlocks the door to UK cloud computing, as it enables speed, flexibility and agility in the architecture and also breaks the "server hugging" mentality still prevalent in so many organisations.Implementing cloud does not have to be a complex project.
 Complexity, or simplicity for that matter, will be dictated by the planning that goes into the project prior to start

 Simon Abrahams, Head of Product Development at Rackspace Hosting,